joaopauloschuler/neural-api/README.md

 * `TNNetFullConnectSigmoid` (input/output: 1D, 2D or 3D).

 ### Locally Connected Layers
 * `TNNetLocalConnect` (input/output: 1D, 2D or 3D - feature size: 1D or 2D).
-Similar to full connect with individual neurons.
 * `TNNetLocalConnectReLU` (input/output: 1D, 2D or 3D - feature size: 1D or 2D).

-### Min / Max / Avg pools
+### Min / Max / Avg Pools
 * `TNNetAvgPool` (input/output: 1D, 2D or 3D).
 * `TNNetMaxPool` (input/output: 1D, 2D or 3D).
 * `TNNetMinPool` (input/output: 1D, 2D or 3D).
-* `TNNet.AddMinMaxPool` (input/output: 1D, 2D or 3D - min and max pools and then concatenates results).
+* `TNNet.AddMinMaxPool` (input/output: 1D, 2D or 3D).
+Does both min and max pools and then concatenates results.
-* `TNNet.AddAvgMaxPool` (input/output: 1D, 2D or 3D - average and max pools and then concatenates results).
+* `TNNet.AddAvgMaxPool` (input/output: 1D, 2D or 3D ).
+Does both average and max pools and then concatenates results.

 ### Min / Max / Avg layers that Operate an Entire Channel and Produce Only One Result per Channel
 * `TNNetAvgChannel` (input: 2D or 3D - output: 1D).
 Calculates the channel average.
 * `TNNetMaxChannel` (input: 2D or 3D - output: 1D).
 Calculates the channel max.
 * `TNNetMinChannel` (input: 2D or 3D - output: 1D).
 Calculates the channel min.
-* `TNNet.AddMinMaxChannel` (input/output: 1D, 2D or 3D - min and max channel and then concatenates results).
+* `TNNet.AddMinMaxChannel` (input/output: 1D, 2D or 3D).
+Does both min and max channel and then concatenates results.
-* `TNNet.AddAvgMaxChannel` (input/output: 1D, 2D or 3D - average and max channel and then concatenates results).
+* `TNNet.AddAvgMaxChannel` (input/output: 1D, 2D or 3D).
+Does both average and max channel and then concatenates results.

 ### Trainable Normalization Layers Allowing Faster Learning/Convergence
 * `TNNetChannelZeroCenter` (input/output: 1D, 2D or 3D).
 Trainable zero centering.